Know the Signs

 A grouping of suicide prevention tools for the general public.

-The 2017 Suicide Prevention Week Toolkit focuses on men in the middle years.
+This toolkit focuses on men in the middle years.

 This webinar provided information about strategies and specific resources to reach men, as well as different ways to address access to lethal means.